 Up to six semester hours in philosophy taken at Wofford may also count toward the major, with the approval of the Program Coordinator.
 Transfer credit in philosophy from other accredited institutions must be approved by the Office of the Registrar as well as the Program Coordinator.

 The major consists of 30 credit hours and the successful completion of the following courses:

 Logic or Critical Thinking

-• Complete one course in logic or critical thinking.
+Complete one course in logic or critical thinking, e.g. PHI 100

 History of Philosophy